-- All applicants must have a current driver’s license at the time of application and the time of hire.
+- All applicants must have a current driver’s license at the time of application and Texas driver license at the time of hire.

 - Upon hiring, an applicant must reside in a location as to be able to reach City Hall within 60 minutes by travel.